brandonroberts/angular/aio/content/getting-started/index.md

 * Make the product list area routable, meaning that user actions in this area will change the URL, and changes to the URL will replace the contents of this area
 * Create and configure new product details to be included in the product list area when a single product is selected

-*JAF: I need a word like "routable"...is that right?*

 In this section, we'll update the Store app to use routing for the product list area of the app.
 The top bar and side navigation will remain fixed, while the product list changes.
 The URL and product list will change together, based on the user's selections.